sampsyo/cs6120/content/syllabus.md

 2. Why do you want to take the course?

 Submit your responses as a one-page PDF to Adrian via [Zulip][].
+Please do this by the second day of class, i.e., August 24, 2023.

 ### Academic Integrity